akka/akka-http-quickstart-java.g8/docs/src/main/paradox/http-server.md

 @@snip [UserRoutes.java]($g8src$/java/com/lightbend/akka/http/sample/UserRoutes.java) { #users-get-post }

-A Route is constructed by nesting various *directives* which route an incoming request to the apropriate handler block.
+A Route is constructed by nesting various *directives* which route an incoming request to the appropriate handler block.
-Note the following building blocks from the snippet:

 **Generic functionality**

 The following directives are used in the above example:

 * `pathPrefix("users")` : the path that is used to match the incoming request against.
 * `pathEnd` : used on an inner-level to discriminate “path already fully matched” from other alternatives.
 Will, in this case, match on the "users" path.
 * `route`: concatenates two or more route alternatives.
 Routes are attempted one after another.
 If a route rejects a request, the next route in the chain is attempted.
 This continues until a route in the chain produces a response.
 If all route alternatives reject the request, the concatenated route rejects the route as well.
 In that case, route alternatives on the next higher level are attempted.
 If the root level route rejects the request as well, then an error response is returned that contains information about why the request was rejected.

 **Retrieving users**